 To wipe out the mundane stuff and start afresh

 Live a Little urges us to live in the moment.
 We all know it but rarely do it.
 The thoughts of the past cast a gloom on the present and the anxiety wondering if things will work out in the future take up most of our time.
-The saddest thing is we live most of our lives as if we will go on forever.

 Some poems like the Future tell us more about the poet than the subject she has chosen to write about.
 That’s interesting because it gives an insight into the poet’s mind.